-Sales of HVAC equipment, which we currently source from approximately 20 vendors, accounted for 68% and 67% of our revenues for the years ended December 31, 2019 and 2018, respectively.
-Sales of other HVAC products, which we currently source from approximately 1,200 vendors, comprised 28% and 29% of our revenues for the years ended December 31, 2019 and 2018, respectively.
-Sales of commercial refrigeration products, which we currently source from approximately 150 vendors, accounted for 4% of our revenues for both the years ended December 31, 2019 and 2018.
+Sales of HVAC equipment, which we currently source from approximately 20 vendors, accounted for 69% and 68% of our revenues for the years ended December 31, 2020 and 2019, respectively.
+Sales of other HVAC products, which we currently source from approximately 1,200 vendors, comprised 28% of our revenues for both the years ended December 31, 2020 and 2019.
+Sales of commercial refrigeration products, which we currently source from approximately 150 vendors, accounted for 3% and 4% of our revenues for the years ended December 31, 2020 and 2019, respectively.